hpware/news-analyze/README.md

 ## FREE APIs:
 API Info: https://news.yuanhau.com/apis

 If you just want to throw to an LLM and tell it to do stuff, here is the endpoints (w/cors, but I (hpware) has given permission for you to use it for free.), you are welcome to build something better than mine.
-Just credit me :) thx
+Just credit me :) thanks.

 https://news.yuanhau.com/api/tabs for fetching Tabs